 Be proactive in seeking help.
 Go and talk to somebody.
 It is very common to feel that nobody can help you with your particular insurmountable difficulty.
 In fact, the opposite is the case, and there are a lot of people ready to assist you.
 Every college has their own systems of support for students - please refer to your College handbook or website for more information on who to contact and what support is available through your College.
 Usually the best advice (but sometimes a difficult step to take) is to go and talk to your Tutor.
 If you feel that you cannot do that, then at college level, you can go to your College Adviser (if one has been appointed), or to a College Counsellor, or one of your College Officers with particular responsibility for looking after students e.g. the College Doctor, Dean, Chaplain, Senior Tutor or Head of House.
-At the Departmental level, you can consult any member of staff, and in particular, the Director of Undergraduate Studies, Prof. James Marrow; the Education Manager, Philippa Moss; either of the Joint Heads of Department, Professor Hazel Assender or Angus Wilkinson; or one of the Harassment Advisers (Miki Bennett, Dr Clara Barker and Professor Jan Czernuszka).
+At the Departmental level, you can consult any member of staff, and in particular, the Director of Undergraduate Studies, Prof. James Marrow; the Education Support Team or one of the Harassment Advisers (Dr Clara Barker and Professor Jan Czernuszka).